-Qualifying expatriates are foreign managers and certain specialists (e.g. IT specialists) seconded to Switzerland on a temporary basis for a period of up to five years, i.e. the (secondment) contract may only be limited in time for a maximum of five years.
+Qualifying expatriates are foreign managers and certain specialists (e.g. IT specialists) who are temporarily seconded to Switzerland by their employer for a period of up to five years, i.e. the (secondment) contract may only be limited in time for a maximum of five years.
 Expatriates may claim tax relief on work-related expenses incurred due to their stay in Switzerland.

-The following expenses incurred by expatriates are deductible: 1) relocation costs including travel costs to and from Switzerland, 2) reasonable accommodation costs in Switzerland if the residence abroad is still maintained, 3) costs for children of school-going age attending a private school provided that residence is in Switzerland and if local state-funded schools cannot offer adequate educational provisions in their language.
+The following expenses incurred by expatriates are deductible:

+- 1. necessary relocation costs including travel costs to and from Switzerland, - 2. reasonable accommodation costs in Switzerland, if the residence abroad is still maintained for personal use (i.e. no renting during secondment), - 3. costs for children of school-going age attending a private school provided that residence is in Switzerland and if local state-funded schools cannot offer adequate educational provisions in their language.
 Instead of identifying the actual costs for relocation and accommodation, the taxpayer may claim a monthly lump-sum deduction which may vary from canton to canton.
 Any reimbursement from the employer of work-related costs incurred by the expatriate must be declared in the employee's payslip.